back

 Autumn rustic relaxed barn wedding at Stanford Farm Shropshire

-Heather and Matthew’s autumn rustic relaxed barn wedding was a long time coming, but totally worth the wait.
+Heather and Matthew’s autumn rustic relaxed Stanford Farm wedding was a long time coming, but totally worth the wait.

-They’d rearranged their wedding quite a few times due to – of course – C*vid, with lots of dates planned and then rescheduled.
+They had to reschedule a few times, and by the time the day came around, their family had grown in the loveliest way.
 By the time they finally got married, they also had two children – one of my favourite photos of the day happened during the bridal prep, where Heather is breastfeeding and her gorgeous wedding dress is hung up in the background – and lots of their guests had babies too!
 Luckily, they’d always wanted a relaxed wedding day, and so their plans didn’t have to change too much and I was there as wedding photographer to capture it all.

 Heather and Matthew had initially planned for quite an outdoorsy wedding.
 “We originally wanted a festival vibe with picnics and camping, but then swerved into something more November appropriate.”
 Heather explains.